Beef Stir Fry With Vegetables

 Storage & Reheating Tips

-To reheat, microwave individual portions until heated through.
+Reheat: Microwave individual portions until heated through.
 Try not to overheat the mixture.
+If you have a larger amount, reheat mixture in a skillet over medium heat.

 More Stir-Fry Recipes